 Cleaner, Cost-Effective Energy Through Competition

 America’s competitive power suppliers are committed to the highest standards of environmental responsibility.
-Driven by the transformative power of competition and innovation, we’re building the grid of the future while providing reliable, efficient, least-cost energy today—without relying on mandates or subsidies from taxpayers.
+Driven by the transformative power of competition and innovation, we’re building the grid of the future while providing reliable, efficient, least-cost energy today—without relying on mandates or rate increases to fund investments.

 Unlike regulated utilities, competitive power suppliers are nimble and flexible.
 If markets are allowed to work as they should, power generators will adapt quickly to invest in the lowest-cost, most-effective resources — achieving lasting widespread, regional results.